anurajmohan/starter-hugo-academic/content/publication/DTA Emerald/index.md

 ---
-title: "Improving anti-money laundering in bitcoin using evolving graph convolutions and deep neural decision forest "
+title: "Improving anti-money laundering in bitcoin using evolving graph convolutions and deep neural decision forest"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here